CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 cumulus@switch:~$ nv config apply
 ```

-To revert the clock correction mode to the default setting (two-step mode), run the `nv set service ptp 1 two-step on` command.
+To revert the clock time stamp mode to the default setting (two-step mode), run the `nv set service ptp 1 two-step on` command.

-To set the clock correction mode for a custom profile based on a Telecom profile (ITU 8275-1 or ITU 8275-2), run the `nv set service ptp <instance-id> profile <profile-id> two-step` command.
+To set the clock time stamp mode for a custom profile based on a profile (IEEE1588, ITU 8275-1 or ITU 8275-2), run the `nv set service ptp <instance-id> profile <profile-id> two-step` command.
 For example, to set one-step mode for the custom profile called CUSTOM1, run `nv set service ptp 1 profile CUSTOM1 two-step off`.

 {{< /tab >}}
 {{< tab "Linux Commands ">}}